thousandeyes/thousandeyes-sdk-java/thousandeyes-sdk-java-internet-insights/README.md

 - API version: 7.0.0

-- Build date: 2024-04-18T12:55:01.699320+01:00[Europe/Lisbon]
+- Build date: 2024-04-22T10:43:50.510438+01:00[Europe/London]

-# Overview
 We are happy to announce the release of the Internet Insights API set.
 This limited release includes endpoints that:

 * Make our catalog provider and Internet outage data accessible to API users.
 * Provide access to advanced filtering, which is part of our next-generation API efforts to allow API users to fine-tune queries across all of our APIs in a consistent manner.

-Internet Insights provide visibility into core Internet infrastructure, including: ISPs, DNS providers, IaaS, CDNs , and SaaS providers.
+Internet Insights provide visibility into core Internet infrastructure, including ISPs, DNS providers, IaaS, CDNs , and SaaS providers.
 It tracks the macro-level impact of Internet events on individual users and enterprise networks connecting at the edge of the Internet.
-These events include: Outages, Routing hijacks and leaks, DDoS attacks, And political interference, among others.
+These events include Outages, Routing hijacks and leaks, DDoS attacks, And political interference, among others.

 Future releases of the Internet Insights API set will further unlock access to core Internet Insights functionality, unlocking potential integrations to enrich customer process flows.